-Section 6 - The Space Systems Subcommittee
+Section 6 - The Space Systems Subcommittee (SSS)

-Spectrum Management, take action to:

-- 1. review, modify, develop, and maintain the procedures for national implementation of the provisions of the ITU Radio Regulations related to space systems; - 2. advance publish, coordinate, and notify federal government space systems under the applicable provisions of the ITU Radio Regulations; - 3. respond to the data furnished by other Administrations and the Radiocommunication Bureau (BR) regarding proposed space telecommunications systems in accordance with the applicable provisions of the ITU Radio Regulations; - 4. process internationals actions through the FCC. - b.
-The SSS shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management may hereafter designate.
+- a.
+The SSS, chaired by NTIA, shall have as its normal function the international registration of federal government satellite systems with the ITU.
+In the furtherance of the above the SSS shall, on behalf of the IRAC and after coordination with the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management, take action to: - 1. review, modify, develop, and maintain the procedures for national implementation of the provisions of the ITU Radio Regulations related to space systems; - 2. advance publish, coordinate, and notify federal government space systems under the applicable provisions of the ITU Radio Regulations; - 3. respond to the data furnished by other Administrations and the Radiocommunication Bureau (BR) regarding proposed space telecommunications systems in accordance with the applicable provisions of the ITU Radio Regulations; - 4. process internationals actions through the FCC. - b.
+The SSS shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management may hereafter designate.